carlosefonseca/AndroidShell/README.md

 Project setup
 -------------

-We use projects with different flavors and
+We use projects with different flavors and this helps.

 Create a .adb file, like the one on the repo, on your project dir and specify your stuff for each flavor.
 Currently there's package name, first activity name, database name and some environment variables.